Covid-19: British scientists say new variant spreading more quickly

 The move comes amid reports that the Mr Johnson could order new travel restrictions for southeast England in an attempt to stop it spreading to the rest of the country.

-Prof Chris Whitty, chief medical officer for England, said the UK had now informed the World Health Organization that it had concluded the mutant strain could spread more quickly.
+Prof Chris Whitty, chief medical officer for England, said the UK had now informed the World Health Organisation that it had concluded the mutant strain could spread more quickly.

 “As announced on Monday, the UK has identified a new variant of Covid-19 through Public Health England’s genomic surveillance,” he said in a statement.